SumiSastri/dev-blogs/docs/what-is-computer-code/part4-webpack.md

 ## What is the difference between Babel and Webpack?

 webpack is mainly a JavaScript bundler for ES6 modules.
 Babel is mainly a transpiler.
-Babel & webpack are often used together.
+Babel and webpack are often used together.
 In the next section I review Babel in a little more detail.